apache/arrow/docs/source/format/DissociatedIPC.rst

   allow for remote memory accessing, such as UCX.
-* Arrow data located on a non-CPU device (such as a GPU) cannot be sent using Arrow IPC without having to copy the data back to the host device or copying the flatbuffer metadata bytes into device memory.
+* Arrow data located on a non-CPU device (such as a GPU) cannot be sent using Arrow IPC without having to copy the data back to the host device or copying the Flatbuffers metadata bytes into device memory.

   * By the same token, receiving IPC messages into device memory would require performing a copy of the Flatbuffers metadata back to the host CPU device.
 This is due to the fact that the IPC stream interleaves data and metadata across a